serverless/serverless/CONTRIBUTING.md

 - `code` (e.g. `DEPRECATED_FEATURE_NAME`).
 Created to identify log programmatically, also used to construct link on documentation page
 - `mesage` Deprecation message to be displayed to user

-2. Document introduced deprecation at `docs/depreactions.md` (follow format of other documented deprecations)
+2. Document introduced deprecation at `docs/depreactions.md` (new deprecation should be listed as first, follow format of other documented deprecations)

 # Testing